jamesnogra/jImageUpload/README.md

 </script>
 ```

-If you want to have an image uploader WITHOUT the default preview, just change this line
+If you want to have an image uploader WITHOUT the default preview, just change this line:
 ```html
 var test1 = new jImageUpload("my-file", "images/");
 ```